 - Choose courses and/or topics for examinations (the selection of courses depend on each student's individual academic interests and preferences)

-Please note: all overseas students must apply through the internet portal Uni-Assist.
-The English Department does not accept any applications and cannot come to any decisions concerning the relevance for the MA programme of international qualifications (neither by email nor by phone) without the application having been submitted through Uni-Assist.
+Please note: the English Department is not directly involved in the process of application.
+All administrative matters concerning the application are handled by the examination office (Prüfungsamt) of the Faculty of Arts and Humanities.
+Therefore, the English Department does not accept any applications and cannot come to any decisions concerning the relevance for the MA programme of international qualifications (neither by email nor by phone) without the application having been submitted through the examination office first.
 Please do not send us any documents!
 We appreciate your understanding in this matter and apologise for any inconvenience caused.

 The master programme English Studies aims to enhance students' scientific and research-oriented training in the fields of English linguistics and Anglophonic literature and cultures.
 Students are integrated into current research projects in order to, among other things, encourage the development of their own scientific standpoint.
 The programme is designed to enable students to acquire and improve their analytical skills and methodological competency as well as develop their own research strategies.
 Similarly, students will be able to extend their ability to work constructively and efficiently with specialists of other subject areas in a goal-oriented environment.